chidoziemanagwu/aisoc-season-2/Production AI/readme.md

-# Production AI Pathway of AI Summer of Code 2.0
+# Production AI Pathway of AISOC 2.0